 As the people of Israel faced the fortified walls of Jericho, they had to decide what they were going to believe.
 They could have reasoned that God had been good enough to lead them across the Jordan River and into the promised land, and it was now up to them to conquer the city by their own determination and commitment.
 Fortunately, Israel did not take that approach, as logical as it might have seemed.
 Instead, they chose to believe God's statement that He had indeed given them Jericho as a gift.
 They didn't ask Him to help them flatten the city walls, but simply followed God's instructions on how to proceed.
 They rested in Him, moved forward in complete obedience, and trusted Him to do the work.
 Consequently, God did do the work and they simply reaped the benefits.

-What a life we have been given in Christ!
+What a life we have in Christ!
 He does the work and we get the benefits.
-How different this new land is from the wilderness of religion, where blessings are directly commensurate with our own self-effort.
-When we lived in the wilderness, blessings were a reward for faithfulness.
-Here in God's grace-land they are an unconditional gift.
+How different this is from the wilderness of religion, where blessings are directly commensurate with our self-effort.
+In the wilderness, blessings were a reward for faithfulness.
+Here in

+God's grace, they are an unconditional, undeserved gift.
 In the wilderness, our works were of primary importance.
-In grace-land it is His work that becomes the focal point of life.
-The only thing we need to do is learn how to live in this new world, a lesson that sometimes isn't learned easily, as Israel was about to find out.
+In grace it is His work that becomes the focal point of life.
+It is 'living loved and living loving' in this new life in Christ!